1925 - "Millions Now Living Will Never Die!"

 Shortly after Russell's death, Rutherford introduced 1925 as doctrine.
 Whether this originated with Rutherford of some other person, this became Rutherford's defining prophecy, as he used it to rebuild Watchtower membership after the failure and disappointment of 1914.
-However, it was the failure of 1925 and what it led to that resulted in even more important consequences for today.
-Following his failed 1925 prophecy, Rutherford embarked on a dramatic overhaul of Watchtower doctrine, distancing his followers from Russell.
+However, it was the failure of 1925 that resulted in even more important consequences for today, as it led to Rutherford embarking on a dramatic overhaul of Watchtower doctrine, and distancing his followers from Russell.

-After the failure of 1925, almost all of Russell's time prophecy predictions were discarded by Rutherford.
-Use of the word Jehovah began to be emphasised (see God's Kingdom of a Thousand Years Has Approached p.288; Proclaimers p.152).
-This led to the name change of Watchtower followers from Bible Students to Jehovah's Witnesses.
+Following the failure of 1925, almost all of Russell's time prophecy predictions were discarded by Rutherford.
 Furthermore, it was stated that between 1918 and 1919 Jesus cleansed the Watchtower Society, in effect implying that the time of Russell was one of uncleanness, and it was under Rutherford that Jesus chose the Organization as his sole provision for salvation.
 Rutherford distanced his followers from other Christians by stating most of Christendom's symbols and holidays were pagan.
+Use of the word Jehovah began to be emphasised (see God's Kingdom of a Thousand Years Has Approached p.288; Proclaimers p.152), leading to the name change of Watchtower followers from Bible Students to Jehovah's Witnesses in 1931.

-Finally, the great crowd was moved from heaven to earth, to become the sole survivors of Armageddon.
-These changes made it simple to introduce a concept of 'narrow salvation', the concept that only a handful of the world were deserving salvation.
+Finally, in 1935 the great crowd was moved from heaven to earth, to become the sole survivors of Armageddon.
+These changes made it simple to introduce a concept of "narrow salvation," the concept that only a handful of the world were deserving salvation.
 Conveniently, survivors now had to belong to one earthly Organization, the Watchtower Society.
 God was prepared to kill billions of people, most that have never even heard of the Watchtower Organization.

 The Bible explains that Jesus Ransom was for all mankind, even the ungodly.